anuraghazra/github-readme-stats/readme.md

 ### Customization

-You can customize the appearance of your `Stats Card` or `Repo Card` however you wish with URL parameters.
+You can customize the appearance of all your cards however you wish with URL parameters.

 #### Common Options